Networks

 Compounding Network

-Compounding is an important part of pharmacy practice, and our patients and healthcare providers rely on us as medication experts to put patient safety first.
-The practice of compounding has made great advances over the past few decades, but regulation and scrutiny from regulatory bodies and accreditation organizations have also increased.
-Best practices constantly evolve as new methods, products, and technology are developed, so staying on top of these changes is vitally important.
+Compounding is essential to pharmacy practice, and our patients and healthcare providers rely on us as medication experts to put patient safety first.
+Compounding has made significant advances over the past few decades, but regulation and scrutiny from regulatory bodies and accreditation organizations have also increased.
+Best practices constantly evolve as new methods, products, and technologies are developed, so staying on top of these changes is vitally important.
 The NPA Compounding Network aims to help inform and educate pharmacists and technicians on changing rules and regulations and share best compounding practices.
 This group will also allow you to network with other pharmacists and technicians involved in sterile and non-sterile compounding.

 Hospital/Health-System Network

 The Hospital/Health-System Network supports a wide range of pharmacist, intern, and technician roles in acute care settings with a broad scope of services (inpatient and outpatient) across Nebraska.
-The network aims to educate and inform members; advocate for regulatory changes; build a platform for best practices; and provide a place to network and collaborate.
+The network aims to educate and inform members, advocate for regulatory changes, build a platform for best practices, and provide a place to network and collaborate.
 The Hospital/Health-System Network is also the Nebraska affiliate of the American Society of Health-System Pharmacists (ASHP).
-This mutually supportive relationship provides a wealth of resources and connections that are used to support our network as well as our individual members.
+This mutually supportive relationship provides a wealth of resources and connections used to support our network and our individual members.

 Independent Network